There are many benefits to online sports publishing.

 3.)
 Pursue your passion.

 I get to follow and write about things that I’d follow even if I didn’t have the site for my sports website.
-I like football more than golf, so I write more about the NFL than the PGA.
-I write more articles on particular games and sporting events that I like to watch.
+Since I like football more than golf, I write more about the NFL than the PGA.
+I write more articles on games and sporting events I want to watch.
 The NCAA Men’s Basketball Tournament and Super Bowl get a fair amount of ink, and other events get no coverage.
 I can’t cover it all, so I cover what I like.

-And on occasion, I take advantage of media passes for sporting events.
-It may take some time to generate enough traffic to your site to interest teams’ media personnel, but the game experiences and access to players and coaches are great.
+On occasion, I take advantage of media passes for sporting events.
+It may take some time to generate enough traffic to your site to interest teams’ media personnel, but the game experiences and access to players and coaches are plentiful.

 I’ve always liked sharing inspirational stories.
-In recounting them to my readers, I feel like my writing and storytelling have improved.
-And there are always new challenges in this industry, like trying to stay at least even with technological advances.
+I feel like my writing and storytelling have improved in recounting them to my readers.
+This industry always has new challenges, like trying to stay, even with technological advances.

 4.)
 Multiple streams of revenue.

 Once you’ve developed a following for your website, there are several ways to attempt to monetize your effort.
-My revenue is primarily generated from awareness advertising, affiliate advertising, and website store sales.
+My revenue is primarily from awareness, affiliate, and website store sales.

-Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you make a purchase.
+Disclosure: Some links below are affiliate links, meaning that I will earn a commission at no additional cost if you make a purchase.

 I sell a series of digital items on my Sports Feel Good Stories store, including practice plans for coaches (baseball, basketball, softball, football), off-season workout plans for athletes in various sports, and customizable awards certificates for about 20 sports.